 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Cardiff Council's score of 25 is higher than 50% of the industry.
+Cardiff Council's score of 25 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Cardiff Council reported total carbon emissions of approximately 22,696,000 kg CO2e, comprising 14,204,000 kg CO2e from Scope 1 emissions and 8,490,000 kg CO2e from Scope 2 emissions.
-This represents a decrease from 2021, where the total emissions were about 21,540,000 kg CO2e.
-In 2020, the Council's emissions were approximately 26,118,000 kg CO2e, with Scope 1 contributing 14,745,000 kg CO2e and Scope 2 contributing 11,373,000 kg CO2e.
-Cardiff Council has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges.
-The emissions data is not cascaded from any parent organization, indicating that the figures are solely representative of Cardiff Council's own operations.
-The Council's commitment to reducing carbon emissions aligns with broader climate action goals, although specific initiatives or targets have not been detailed in the available data.
+This data reflects a slight decrease from 2020, when total emissions were about 26,118,000 kg CO2e, with Scope 1 at 14,745,000 kg CO2e and Scope 2 at 11,373,000 kg CO2e.
+However, emissions data for Scope 3 is not available.
+Cardiff Council has not set specific reduction targets or initiatives as part of their climate commitments, indicating a need for further development in this area.
+The council's emissions data is not cascaded from any parent organization, ensuring that the figures are solely representative of Cardiff Council's own operations.
+Overall, Cardiff Council's emissions data highlights the importance of ongoing monitoring and potential future commitments to reduce carbon emissions in alignment with broader climate goals.

 Access structured emissions data, company-specific emission factors, and source documents